jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 Another potential bug that we can detect here is a local function passing in either `undefined` or a member with an `id` that is undefined.

-We can write a helper function for this, and call it on all operations where it is a problem:
+We can write helper functions for this, and call them on all operations where it is a requirement:

 ```
 const GlobalMemberStore = (() => {